By Neil Merrett

 Love them or hate them, everyone has an idea of what a James Bond film should or must be.

-However, in the realm of videogames, James Bond never really move beyond a brief 90’s flirtation with critical and commercial success that captured the imagination of gamer’s everywhere, partly for allowing the player to shoot up to three mates without risk of ending up in a prison cell.
+However, in the realm of videogames, James Bond never really move beyond a brief 90’s flirtation with critical and commercial success that captured the imagination of gamers everywhere.
+This was Goldeneye on Nintendo 64, for many years the best way of allowing a player to shoot up to three mates without risk of ending up in a prison cell.

 Despite numerous attempts to create an ongoing series of titles based on the character, Bond is not a videogame icon that is up there with the Marios, Masterchiefs, Nathan Drakes or Lara Crofts of the world.

-The popularity of the character’s films has certainly seen fans buying up a number of the games, yet they haven’t continued to dominate the landscape the way other action titles and shooters have.
+The popularity of the character’s films has certainly seen fans buying up a number of Bond games, yet they haven’t continued to dominate the landscape the way other action titles and shooters have.